levithomason/sparrowbleu/README.md

 Setup
 ===========
+These docs are for MacOS but should suffice for most windows users with moderate experience.

 1. Clone repo
 2. Rename /settings/development(dot).py to development.py
     - *If you use virtualenvs make one now and activate it.*